-An employee shall have the right, upon request and consistent with the timelines and content limitations specified in state law, to review the contents of his/her personnel file while in the presence of an administrator or his/her designee.
-If the employee's personnel file is stored in a hard copy format, the employee shall be entitled to have a representative accompany him/her during such review.
-This examination must be accomplished in the presence of the person officially charged by the Superintendent with custody of those files.
-The removal of this file from the safekeeping place will be done by the official file custodian.
-The employee's personnel file or any part thereto may not be removed from the visual presence of the official custodian.
-If the employee's personnel file is stored electronically, upon request, copies will be provided to the employee.
+An employee shall have the right, upon request and consistent with the timelines and content limitations specified in state law, to obtain or review a copy of his/her personnel file.
+Personnel files are stored electronically and employees may request to review an electronic copy of the personnel file.
+A review of the electronic personnel file must be accomplished in the presence of the person officially charged by the Superintendent with custody of those files.
 An employee shall have the right, upon request, to receive copies of any documents contained in the personnel file except those delineated in § 103.13(6), Wisconsin Statutes.
 Employees will be provided with a copy of any document before the document is placed in the employee's personnel file.
+Copies of the employee personnel file are subject to a fee of .25 per page and applicable mailing costs.
+Fees must be paid prior to receiving the file.